Don Lee (American football)

-Don Lee (born c.
-1971) is a former American football player and current head coach at Virginia University of Lynchburg.
-He served as the head football coach at Belhaven College from 2006 to 2008 and Olivet Nazarene University from 2009 to 2010, compiling a career college football record of 19–52.
+Don A. Lee (born c.
+1970) is an American football coach.
+He served as the head football coach at Belhaven College from 2006 to 2008, Olivet Nazarene University from 2009 to 2010, Concordia College Alabama from 2012 to 2013, Virginia University of Lynchburg from 2014 to 2016, and John Melvin University from 2023 to 2024.
 Lee was the second African American head coach in history of the NAIA's Mid-South Conference and is a recipient of a National Football League minority coach fellowship.

 Playing career

 Lee played defensive end at Olivet Nazarene University from 1990 until 1993, where he also earned a Bachelor of Science degree in Physical Education in 1995.

 Coaching career

 Assistant coaching

 Lee's coaching career began with Momence High School in Momence, Illinois, where he served as outside linebackers coach for the school.
 His next move was Middle Georgia College as the defensive ends coach from 1995 to 1997.
 At Middle Georgia, the defense was ranked seventh in the NJCAA in total defense during the 1995 season.

 Lee entered the collegiate coaching ranks as defensive line coach at Southwest Baptist University from 1997 until 2001, and in 2002 moved to be the linebackers coach at the University of the Cumberlands in Kentucky.
 His next move was to become an assistant coach at Belhaven, where he would later become the head coach.